 Jesus Christ called His disciples the salt of the earth.
-While being compared to salt may not seem to be all that glorious to our modern ears, it’s a comment that still conveys powerful lessons about how God’s people are to live their lives today.
+It’s a comment that conveys powerful lessons about how God’s people are to live their lives today.

 Yet in the first century, everyone was vitally aware of the importance of salt.
 In that time, salt was used for preserving meats, for medicinal purposes, for seasoning foods and even as a sign of friendship.
 Salt was seen as a valuable commodity due to its many uses—and Jesus was well aware of that fact.